boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 ### NEW

 Description:
-: The port number identifying the end of a range of ports.
+: The port number identifying the end of a range of port numbers.
 A value of zero indicates that the range end is not specified, i.e., the range is defined in some other way.

 Additional Information:
-: Additional information on defined TCP port numbers can be found at https://www.iana.org/assignments/service-names-port-numbers.
+: See the assigned tranport protocol (e.g., TCP, UDP, DCCP, and SCTP) port numbers at https://www.iana.org/assignments/service-names-port-numbers.

 ## ingressInterfaceType